daearconsulting/daearconsulting/README.md

 **We build.**

-Open-source geospatial toolkits, environmental monitoring series, AI-assisted historical reconstruction tools, and governance-aware data pipelines.
+Open-source geospatial toolkits, environmental monitoring series, historical reconstruction tools, and governance-aware data pipelines.
 Everything is built on public data, fully reproducible, and designed to transfer to Tribal stewardship, not to create dependency on us.